 - When walking, stick to busy well-lit streets whenever possible.
 Avoid danger spots like quiet or badly lit alleyways, subways or isolated car parks

 - If you do have to pass danger spots, think about what you would do if you felt threatened.
 The best idea is to head for a public place where you know there will be other people, for example a petrol station or pub.

 - Avoid passing stationary cars with their engines running and people sitting in them and whenever practical walk facing on coming traffic to avoid curb crawlers

 - Try not to keep all your valuables in one place.
-Instead place valuables such as wallets in an inside pocket or use a money belt
+Instead place valuables such as wallets in an inside pocket or use a money belt.

 - Try to keep both hands free and don’t walk with your hands in your pockets

 - Consider carrying a personal safety alarm, which can be used to shock and disorientate an attacker giving you vital seconds to get away.
 Personal alarms are available to purchase from the SUBU Shop on Talbot Campus, priced at £1.90.